jgillick/LendingClubAutoInvestor/README.rst

                             A JSON file with the investment settings you want to use.
-      -q, --quiet           Don't show a confirmation prompt with your investment --no_auto_execute     Process not execute order and will require manual order completion settings.
-Must be used with --config.
+      -q, --quiet           Don't show a confirmation prompt with your investment --no-auto-execute     Do not execute orders.
+Merely stage the order and then you can manually complete it on the LendingClub site.
       --version             Print the lcinvestor version number
       --run-once            Try to invest and then end the program.
 (Best used with --config, --email and --pass flags)